ananthamapod/Prisoner-Dilemma/README.md

 # Prisoner-Dilemma
-Prisoner's dilemma problem explored on the command line in Java
+Prisoner's dilemma problem explored on the command line in Python

 # LICENSE
 * See [LICENSE](LICENSE)